 Once a histologic diagnosis is made, staging (ie, determination of the extent of disease) helps in treatment decision-making and influences prognosis.
 Clinical staging uses data from the history, physical examination, imaging tests, laboratory tests, and biopsy of bone marrow, lymph nodes, or other sites of suspected disease.
 For staging of specific neoplasms, see details in the organ-relevant discussion.

 Imaging tests, especially CT, PET, and MRI, can detect metastases to brain, lungs, or abdomen, including the adrenal glands, retroperitoneal lymph nodes, liver, and spleen.
-MRI (with gadolinium contrast) is the procedure of choice for recognition and evaluation of brain tumors, both primary and metastatic.
+MRI (with gadolinium contrast) is the procedure of choice for recognition and evaluation of brain cancers, primary and metastatic.
 PET scanning is increasingly being used to determine the metabolic activity of a suspect lymph node, lung nodule, or other mass.
 Integrated PET–CT can be valuable, especially in lung, head and neck, and breast cancer and in lymphoma.

 Ultrasonography can be used to study breast, orbital, thyroid, cardiac, pericardial, hepatic, pancreatic, renal, testicular, and retroperitoneal masses.
 It may help guide percutaneous biopsies and differentiate fluid-filled cysts from solid masses.